maing-rv/python_cw/README.md

 # Predicting song popularity using machine learning methods

-The project is based on the public source data available from: [link]
+The project is based on the public source data available from: https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks

-The notebook was created in Google Collaboratory, however, is expected to run on Jupyter Notebook platform as well.
+The notebook was created in Google Colaboratory, however, is expected to run on Jupyter Notebook platform as well.